Medically reviewed by Drugs.com. Last updated on Aug 23, 2021.

 Warnings and Precautions

 Hypotension can occur at any dose but is dose-related.
 Patients with hemodynamic compromise or on interacting medications are at particular risk.
 Severe reactions may include loss of consciousness, cardiac arrest, and death.
 For control of ventricular heart rate, maintenance doses greater than 200 mcg per kg per min are not recommended.
 Monitor patients closely, especially if pretreatment blood pressure is low.
-In case of an unacceptable drop in blood pressure, reduce or stop esmolol hydrochloride.
+In case of an unacceptable drop in blood pressure, reduce or stop esmolol hydrochloride injection.
 Decrease of dose or termination of infusion reverses hypotension, usually within 30 minutes.

 If severe bradycardia develops, reduce or stop esmolol hydrochloride.